-A 14-year-old male fatally shot his 17-year-old sister at their family’s home in Oakland, CA. Police say the shooting occurred during an argument over laundry, while the killers’s attorney says it was an accident.
+A 14-year-old male fatally shot his 17-year-old sister at their family’s home in Oakland, CA. Police say the shooting occurred during an argument over laundry, while the killer’s attorney says it was an accident.
 The shooter pled guilty to voluntary manslaughter and was sentenced to up to 10 years in a juvenile detention facility.

 | Wednesday, Jan 29, 2014 |